 Before you begin your selection process, it is always nice to have a list of four or five makes and models that you would really enjoy working on for you restoration project.
 Visit classic car shows and auctions, and talk to the owners – this is your best source of knowledge.
 Even the internet doesn’t know as much.
 Always remember that the cars you are looking at may turn into your best trophy or your worst nightmare.

 Never underestimate the power of the decades that are hiding in the history of each car.
-So research well and always ask, ask, ask…Is This Classic Worth Restoring?
+So, conduct a proper research and ask the right questions before deciding:

 Has the car been in an accident?